 You don’t often see the two best NFC teams from the regular season meet in the NFC Championship game.
 Today the Seattle Seahawks and San Francisco 49ers have given us just that, though, setting up an epic third act in both teams’ drive toward the Super Bowl.
 The Niners and Seaawks have met twice already, in Week 2 and Week 14, splitting the series with a home win for each.
 But while the Seattle Seahawks may be cooling at the wrong time, the San Francisco 49ers are heating up.
 Today’s 49ers Seahawks game should be an epic NFC Championship in Seattle, one that the Niners hope will make them 2-0 in Seattle this year and push them into the Super Bowl on Feb.
-2. FOX will carry the live broadcast of today’s NFC Championship game at 6:30 EST / 3:30 PST, or you can watch 49ers vs Seahawks game online free NFC Championship live streaming using the links below.
+2. FOX will carry the live broadcast of today’s NFC Championship game at 6:30 EST / 3:30 PST, or you can watch 49ers vs Seahawks game online free NFC Championship live streaming using a few different services.

 The Seattle Seahawks have torn up the NFL this year on both sides of the ball.
 Their “Legion of Boom” secondary has tortured opposing quarterbacks, while quarterback Russell Wilson and running back Marshawn Lynch taking the ground or air game, whichever opposing defenses will give them.